Mrinmoy-Goswami/SnapNotes-Frontend/README.md

+Uses React Query for efficient data fetching + fullt serverless architecture with AWS , Cognito for userpool and auth, S3 and Textract.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.